 Sports and Personal Interests

 Originally from Santa Cruz, California, Claire loves to travel and has an eclectic background.
 She attended Yale University, receiving a B.A. in Humanities and a M.M. in Oboe Performance.
-After more than seven years in the corporate world and a year-long solo trip throughout South America, she switched career paths to pursue her longstanding interests in nutrition, running, and helping others to optimize their health.
+After more than seven years in the corporate world and a year-long solo trip throughout South America, she switched career paths to pursue her longstanding interests in nutrition, running, and helping others to optimize their health and performance.
 Her corporate background allows her to recognize the challenges that many of her clients face in maintaining a healthy lifestyle.
 As a runner and coach, she also understands the athlete mentality, the crucial role that nutrition plays in preventing and recovering from injury, and how to help individuals safely attain their health and fitness objectives.

 Claire has two young girls (2 and 5 years old), so "free time" is a luxury...but she still loves to experiment in the kitchen and race locally when she is able.
 You can read more about her pre-baby running and food adventures in her (now inactive) blog, The Fight and Flight Response, and stay current with her more recent adventures on social media (Instagram/Facebook: @eatforendurance) as well as through her nutrition-focused Podcast.